jlclv/cwb-slt/readme.md

 Use the [slt_startup_vector_search notebook](./slt_startup_vector_search.ipynb) to create the search index.

 ### Running the App
-To use the webapp, run the following code inside the search-website folder:
+To use the webapp, run the function and the app using following code inside the `search-website/client` and `search-website/api` folder:
 ```
 npm install
 npm run start